 7.)
 La Vilella Baixa

 Nestled within the Catalonia countryside is La Vilella Baixa.
 The town itself is very small and you won’t find your pick of restaurants to choose from.
-That being said, it shouldn’t stop you visiting, the whole area is stunning.
+That being said, it shouldn’t stop you from visiting, the whole area is stunning.